 10:20 Combined Q&A

 Session 2 will explore a variety of key topics in a smaller and more interactive breakout setting.
 The breakouts will be run in 30-minute slots across three parallel streams, providing delegates the opportunity to attend three of the options live.
-The remaining breakouts will be accessible on-demand after the event.
+The breakouts will then be accessible on-demand post event.

 Maureen Falconer, Regional Manager, ICO

-Provide you with an overview of the new statutory code, which services it applies to and how it will be enforced.
+Which services it applies to and how it will be enforced

-Help you identify how your organisation can conform and incorporate the Code’s standards into your design processes.
+How your organisation can conform and incorporate the Code’s standards into your design processes